 Interconnect Interface SIP Signaling Address

-Each VoIP SP must provide SIP domain identity information to its peer SP that enables the peer to determine the IP addresses and ports of the VoIP SP’s non-facilities-based VoIP interconnection interface.
-The SIP domain identity information can be in one of the two following forms:

-A domain name that can be resolved via DNS NAPTR, SRV and A/AAAA queries to one or more SIP signaling IP addresses/ports that support TLS over TCP,

-A transport protocol and one or more SIP signaling Fully Qualified Domain Name(s) (FQDN) and port(s) that can be resolved to SIP signaling addresses/ports that support TLS over TCP.
+Peering VoIP SPs shall exchange domain name information that can be resolved via DNS to identify the SIP signaling IP addresses:ports of the SBCs that terminate the Non-Facilities-Based interconnection interface.
+For example, the domain name could be in the form of a sub-domain such as “my-peering-interface.VoIP-SPa.com” that is resolvable via DNS SRV or A/AAAA records.
+A VoIP SP shall consider the domain name obtained from a peer SP as the trusted identity of that peer SP.

 TLS Certificates

-Each VoIP SP must obtain a TLS end entity certificate compliant with RFC 5280, and that contains the following specific information:

-A Subject Alternate Name extension (RFC 5280 and RFC 5922) containing the domain name or FQDN that the VoIP SP provides to its peer SPs as described in clause 5.1.1,

-An Authority Information Access extension (RFC 5280) containing an accessMethod of id-ad-ocsp and an accessLocation URI referencing an OCPS service that is authoritative for the status of this TLS certificate.
+Each VoIP SP shall obtain a TLS end entity certificate from an authorized Certificate Authority (CA).
+The TLS certificate shall contain the same domain name that the VoIP SP shared with its peer SPs as described in clause 5.1.1.
+The domain name shall be carried in either the Subject Alternate Name extension using the dNSName form (RFC 5280), or in the Common Name (CN=) attribute of the Subject field of the TLS certificate.

-The VoIP SP shall obtain the TLS certificate from a Certificate Authority (CA) whose root certificate is trusted by all peer SPs of the VoIP SP.
-Before issuing the TLS certificate to the VoIP SP, the CA shall verify that the VoIP SP has authority for the domain name identified in the Subject Alternate Name extension of the certificate.
+Before issuing the TLS certificate to the VoIP SP, the CA shall verify that the VoIP SP has authority over the domain name identified in either the Subject Alternate Name extension or the Common Name attribute of the Subject field of the certificate.

-The VoIP SP shall be configured with the TLS trusted root certificate of all of its peer SPs.
+The VoIP SP shall be configured with the trusted root certificate of all CAs that issued TLS certificates to its peer SPs.

 Editor’s note: Companies need to review Clause 5.1.2 and explicitly approve this proposed text.

-Use of TLS
+Signaling Security

 The VoIP SP shall be configured to always use TLS to initiate a session to a peer SP, and to require use of TLS when accepting TLS sessions initiated to it by a peer.